spacetx/starfish/docs/source/glossary/glossary.md

 Other stains or labels: these optional (but recommended) image(s), including but not limited to antibody stains, may capture additional information about cell boundaries or subcellular structure that will be useful for cell segmentation and/or additional spatial analyses.

 ### Registration
 Refers to the process of aligning multiple images of the same spatial location, most commonly across multiple rounds of imaging within a FOV.

 ### Stitching
 The process of combining images from multiple fields of view into a larger image that spans the extent of the sample.

-### feature
+### Feature
 The value of a spot (aggregated across all pixel values circumscribed by that spot) or the value of a single pixel.

-### feature trace
+### Feature (Spot, Pixel) Trace
-Feature values across all imaging rounds and/or color channels. these map to codewords in a codebook.
+Feature intensity values across all imaging rounds and/or color channels. these map to codewords in a codebook.

 ### decoding
 Matching putative barcodes to codewords in a codebook to read out the corresponding target believed to be associated with that barcode.